michael-collins/feeling-responsive/collections/_assignments/project-1.md

 2. Technique
 3. Meaning

 **Aesthetics** are evaluated by how you are able to implement art and design fundamentals, such as [formal design principles](https://www.getty.edu/education/teachers/building_lessons/principles_design.pdf), use of composition strategies, and color theory.
 You are rewarded for following the rules of formal design principles, but also for cleverly breaking them.
+Try to include some novel elements that allow you to put your "finger print" on the work.

 **Technique** asks that you show that you understand how to use 3D software tools for creating models, texturing, lighting, and rendering.

 **Meaning** refers to aspects of the work that are unique to your perspective in understanding of the subject matter and relevant issues or theories.
+Is this work critically engaged?
+Does it show elements of risk or a clever remix of ideas?

 ### Project type (Choose one)